dechamps/ASIO401/FAQ.md

 *buffer overflows* (input) or *buffer underruns* (output).
 These in turn have two typical causes:

- - **USB performance issues**: contrary to most audio USB devices, the QA401 uses bulk, not isochronous, USB transfers, which means it does not reserve USB bandwidth and is therefore prone from interference from other USB devices sharing the same bus.
+ - **USB performance issues**: contrary to most audio USB devices, the QA40x uses bulk, not isochronous, USB transfers, which means it does not reserve USB bandwidth and is therefore prone from interference from other USB devices sharing the same bus.
-   - It is recommended to keep the QA401 on a dedicated USB root all to itself, with no over devices competing for bandwidth and interrupts.
+   - It is recommended to keep the QA40x on a dedicated USB root all to itself, with no over devices competing for bandwidth and interrupts.
-   - At **192 kHz** the USB timing constraints become quite severe because the QA401 hardware queue is only 1024 samples long, and therefore needs to be refreshed at least once every 5 milliseconds at 192 kHz.
+   - At **192 kHz and above** the USB timing constraints become quite severe because the QA40x hardware queue is only 1024 samples long, and therefore needs to be refreshed at least once every 5 milliseconds at 192 kHz (2.5 milliseconds at 384 kHz).
 This is true even if the ASIO buffer size is larger than 1024 samples.
-Stick to 48 kHz if you can.
+Stick to lower sample rates if you can.
  - **Expensive processing** is being done in the critical real-time audio streaming loop, or the ASIO Host Application real-time streaming path is poorly optimized, and the pipeline is unable to keep up.